pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

   will hold up his/her end of the assignment, then don't partner up.
 Teams may not be any larger than three people.
 Note how the scoring works, I expect more from larger teams.
+* If a team member fails to make a reasonable contribution to the project, the instructor reserves the right to give that team member a zero.

 Checklist for turning in work
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^